shapeoko/Docs/content/workarea.md

 ### Squaring the Machine

 Check that each component is square to the others using a known-to-be-good square.
 If you don't have a square, measure the diagonals and compare the distances.
 Loosen bolts, adjust and re-tighten as needed until everything is true and moves linearly.
 See (Calibration: Squaring the Machine on the wiki)[http://www.shapeoko.com/wiki/index.php/Calibration_and_Squaring_the_Machine#Squaring_the_Machine] for further details.
+Check that the Delrin V-wheels are riding evenly on the V-rails at the top and bottom --- if they are not, then loosen rails, then tighten the eccentric nuts to bring the rails to the center of the V-wheels.
+Then tighten that end of the machine.
+Move the gantry to the other side to force that to the correct position and repeat.
+Loosen the V-wheels and then adjust as described below.

 ### Adjusting the V-Wheels